Oral glutathione supplementation has become very popular in the past decade.

 ORAL GLUTATHIONE: CONCLUSIONS

-Oral glutathione was able to raise GSH levels in blood and organs of mice that were chemically depleted of Glutathione.
+Oral glutathione is able to raise GSH levels in blood and organs of mice that were first chemically depleted of Glutathione.
 However, GSH levels in liver were still unchanged where it was most needed for detoxification.
 Oral Glutathione supplementation was at extremely high doses and had short-term effect.

 Oral Glutathione used at high doses and in combination with GSH injections, patches or inhalers appears to be beneficial for patients with autism and cystic fibrosis who are usually Glutathione deficient.
 This regimen may be of benefit also to patients with other lung diseases - asthma, emphysema and bronchitis.